department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 Okay great.

-So, just a little bit of background, today we are going to be talking about a personalized overview page, which is basically where you would go to view all of your personal information.
-This would include any recent updates as well as an overview of your healthcare, benefit or claims information.
+So, just a little bit of background, today we are going to be talking about a personalized overview page, which is basically where you would go to view all of your recent updates as well as an overview of your healthcare, benefit or claims information.
 This page is intended to just be an overview of your information - if you wanted to change or manage any of your information that would be done on another page.
 Does that make sense?

 Any questions before we get started?